 Apart from asymmetric cryptography, these protocols also take advantage of the X.509 certificate to authenticate users with whom they are connected and exchange keys securely.
 TLS/SSL is leveraged to apply absolute integrity, confidentiality, and secure authentication of keys.

 The client leverages the public key of the server for data encryption.
-The server can generate the secret key if and only it can accurately decrypt the data with the right private key.
+The server can generate the secret key if and only if it can accurately decrypt the data with the right private key.

 The user can leverage the public key present in the client’s certificate to decrypt the data that the client pings as a random data byte with the client’s digital certificate and the private key.
 Then the TSL to TLS pings the server with a ‘finished’ message encrypted with the secret key.
 The same message is also sent to the client.
 The session terminates if any of the authentication steps fail.